twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 From the three teachers above, we see the importance and benefits of the system, especially for someone who has no teacher to guide him.
 Also, we can select anyone of the systems to suit our nature and interest.
 Even though we cannot find anyone of the systems exactly in the suttas it does not mean that it is not authentic.
 It was also not possible for a Buddha to teach all the possible systems in his teachings, but we can find general outline and view in these systems (i.e., a true system).
 Each teacher taught his students according to his practice and experiences.
 Only the Buddha knows how to teach each person according to his own character and maturity.
 The other people find a teacher or study the suttas and existing systems to find out their ways with trials.

-The Buddha-dhamma is simple and direct but profound.
+The Buddha-Dhamma is simple and direct but profound.
 Only with a qualified teacher (skill in pariyatti and paṭipatti—having both skills) to understand them clearly (e.g., Ledi Sayadaw).
 This was one reason we can see young yogis (i.e., children) in the Buddha’s time and even today. (there were some young yogi’s records in Burmese systems.)
 The records of the illiterate teachers and illiterate yogis support the important role of a teacher.
 Here I am not exaggerating on any meditation systems.
 There are some people who look down on systems and reject them.
 Meditation systems are unavoidable for most people.
 They need it.
 Even there are learned monks who do not know the practice.

 The meditation systems of Burma and Thailand are well known in both Asia and the West.
 But they do not know each other very well because of the differences in their modes and ways of practice.
 The Burmese systems were based on the suttas and commentaries and the Thai on the suttas.
 Most of the Burmese systems were discovered by the monks, and very few by laymen (e.g., Anagam Saya Thet who was Sayagyi U Ba Khin’s teacher.
 Saya Thet’s life was quite interesting.
 His main teacher was Ledi Sayadaw, but he had studied and practised under many teachers of his time.).
 Much of the Thai tradition is associated with forest monks.
 What I know from the Thai forest tradition they did not pay much attention to the commentaries, but they had some knowledge about the suttas.

 Some Thai forest monks thought that without jhāna samādhi and insight was impossible.
 I do not know how many Burmese know about the Thai forest tradition vice versa.
 Some years ago, I had met a well-known Abhidhamma teacher in Burma.
 (He was a lay Buddhist.)
 He showed me a small booklet, the English translation of Ajahn Cha’s talk and made a critical comment.
 I thought he did not find any evidences of the suttas, commentaries and Abhidhamma in it.
 Then I responded him by referring to We-bu Sayadaw’s teaching and system.
 People who know Sayadaw’s teaching will understand what I mean.
 It was very simple.
 The best way to justify any teaching and system is only by practise, its result and time.
 Inauthentic Dhamma will disappear very quickly and cannot last long.

 Mogok Sayadaw’s talks are quite unique.
 By listening many times with contemplation, it can lead to dispassion with the khandhas and the external world.
-A Dhammakathika has this quality to teach people, and this was the also mentioned by Buddha.
-It was like listening to teachings of the Buddha and his great disciples.
+A Dhammakathika has this quality to teach people, and this was also mentioned by the Buddha.
+It was like listening to the teachings of the Buddha and his great disciples.

 There were some monks who had learned and were trained under Mogok's teachings and since became meditation teachers to teach others.
-Each teacher had a different style, but the overall view and rules were the same.
+Each teacher had a different style, but the perspective and rules were the same.
 There are also some misinterpretations to Sayadaw’s talks.
 Some think Sayadaw’s system was pure satipaṭṭhāna practise like the Mahāsi System (i.e., sukkha-vipassanā).
 Sayadaw himself never gave a complete system and guidance as Mahāsi System.
 He was pointing the way and it process generally with many talks based on suttas, commentaries and from his own wisdom.
 From the many talks we can know the overall view of his insight practice.

 Here I want to present the meditation instruction of Sayadaw Puññananda's from his talks but not a complete translation and only a general outline.
 It seems to me the teaching is very clear and easy to practise.
 Anyone who is interested can give it a try.